arpitthool/face-detection/README.md

 # Face Detection C++ App

 A C++ application for detecting single or multiple faces (via webcam) using OpenCV.
+With the added functionality of wearing hats!

 ## Requirements